ABOUT THE LBHABecome a Member

 Perhaps the most important thing about Large Blacks is their pedigree.
 These are “heritage” hogs.
 They retain the traits of their ancestors that lived on the pastures and woods of England in the 16th and 17th centuries.
 They are hardy animals able to handle the cold and heat.
 They can effectively convert pasture and goodies found in your woods into nutrition.
 Great mothering ability; good sized litters; longevity.
 Despite their large size they are well known as very docile hogs.
 Their dark coloring makes them more resistant to sunburn.
 And their pork might be the best available; micromarbled and deliciously Old World flavor.

-1. We are a member run organization.
 The LBHA consists of a wide variety of people with a common interest – ensuring the long term viability of the large black hog breed.
 The LBHA Board is elected from the membership and is responsible for helping each member succeed in their endeavors.

-2. We accept any purebred large black hog for registration.
 Regardless of where it was born, or if it came from artificial insemination, if you can prove it is purebred you can register it with us.

-3. We are more than just a registry.
 When you join the LBHA you gain access to a wide network of breeders and enthusiasts who can help with finding hogs, teach how to raise them, help you sell them and provide good contacts to veterinarians, processors, feed suppliers and other people who can help you.

 ALL OF YOUR FEES GO BACK TO HELP MEMBERSHIP

 The LBHA is a nonprofit organization.
 The Board members are all volunteers.
 All of the money collected through registrations and donations is used to fund LBHA activities including outreach and maintaining the registry (the LBHA pays its Registrar a small fee per transaction) and this website.